Silent Reflux in Babies

 Frequently Asked Questions

-• Feeding refusal (reflux can be very painful, and its a central deep pain)
+• Feeding refusal (reflux can be very painful, and its a central deep pain, moms often remember this well from during pregnancy!)

 • Irritability (especially during or after feeds)